MicrosoftDocs/azure-dev-docs/articles/python/cloud-development-provisioning.md

 **Pros**: Precise control over all operations, including a much more direct means of using output from one operation as input to another as compared to the Azure CLI.
 For Python developers, allows working within familiar language paradigms rather than using the CLI.
 Can also be used from application code to automate detailed management scenarios.

 **Cons**: Operations that can be done with one CLI command typically require multiple lines of code, all of which is subject to bugs.
-Does not provide higher-level operations like the Azure CLI.
+Doesn't provide higher-level operations like the Azure CLI.

 ## Automatic on-demand provisioning

-Many Azure services allow you to configure scaling characteristics to meet variable demand, in which case Azure can automatically provision additional resources when needed and de-allocate them as appropriate.
+Many Azure services allow you to configure scaling characteristics to meet variable demand, in which case Azure can automatically provision extra resources when needed and de-allocate them as appropriate.
 Such automatic scaling is one of the key advantages of a cloud platform that's backed by the resources of multiple data centers.
-Instead of designing your environment for peak demand, paying for capacity you wouldn't typically be utilizing, you can design the environment for baseline or average usage and pay for additional capability only when necessary.
+Instead of designing your environment for peak demand, paying for capacity you wouldn't typically be utilizing, you can design the environment for baseline or average usage and pay for extra capability only when necessary.

 For more information, see [Autoscaling](/azure/architecture/best-practices/auto-scaling) in the Azure Architecture Center.